-The fabric used for their denim is chosen from mills that are developing a variety of sustainable denim.
-All of the components for their denim (aside from the labels) are sourced from the Western Hemisphere in order to reduce their carbon footprint.
+The fabric used for their denim is chosen from mills developing a variety of sustainable denim.
+All of the components for their denim (aside from the labels) are sourced from the Western Hemisphere to reduce their carbon footprint.

-Their supplier in Monty Mexico recycles all of the water used in the manufacturing process in order to reduce their impact on the environment.
-They also use other eco-friendly alternatives to reduce water consumption and avoid harsh chemicals where possible.
+Their Monty, Mexico supplier recycles all the water used in manufacturing to reduce their environmental impact.
+They also use eco-friendly alternatives to reduce water consumption and avoid harsh chemicals.

 Founded by long-time friends Hicham and Ethan alongside a small group of passionate creatives, Frank and Oak are proudly designed in Canada.
-With a commitment to functionality, transparency, sustainability, and good living their selection include a line of denim in a variety of fits, colors, washes, and details for both men and women.
+With a commitment to functionality, transparency, sustainability, and good living, their selection includes a line of denim in various fits, colors, washes, and details for both men and women.